 There are indeed very few iconographic representations of Aaron in synagogue art, however, the beautiful and outstanding depiction in Dura-Europos teaches us that the painter painted an image quite similar in terms of the clothing mentioned in the Bible, with emphasis on the pale blue coat and miter, as Kraeling has noted (Dura-Europos, 127–28).
-With regard to depictions of kings, assuming that the Marut mosaic represents the image of King David, one needs to pay attention to the fact that this figure is wearing some kind of ornament (perhaps diadem) around its head, as well as a purple cloak (χλαμύς) characteristic of royal figures.
+With regard to depictions of kings, assuming that the Meroth mosaic represents the image of King David, one needs to pay attention to the fact that this figure is wearing some kind of ornament (perhaps diadem) around its head, as well as a purple cloak (χλαμύς) characteristic of royal figures.
 David as Orpheus in Gaza is dressed in a large purple robe upon a white tunic, whereas Samuel the prophet is wearing a tunic with a clavus and a white pallium with a H-shaped appendage (this appendage will be discussed below).
-For iconography of Davis in different synagogues, see G. G. Xeravits, “The Reception of the Figure of David in Late Antique Synagogue Art,” in Figures who Shape Scriptures, Scriptures that Shape Figures: Essays in Honour of Benjamin G. Wright III, ed.
+For the iconography of David in different synagogues, see G. G. Xeravits, “The Reception of the Figure of David in Late Antique Synagogue Art,” in Figures who Shape Scriptures, Scriptures that Shape Figures: Essays in Honour of Benjamin G. Wright III, ed.
 G. G. Xeravits and G. S. Goering (Berlin, 2018): 71–92.

 Britt and Boustan, The Elephant, 31.

 The most distinctive feature of the pallium is its rectangular shape and the fact that it is draped on one shoulder.
 See M. Bieber, “Roman Man in Greek Himation (Romani Palliati) Contribution to the History of Copying,” PAPS 103 (1959): 374–417, at 398, and this is how it is characterized today, for example, see Olson, Masculinity, 74.
-As K. Olsen mentions elsewhere, although there is lively debate in the field of Late Antiquity regarding the social and symbolic meaning of wearing the pallium, as opposed to the Roman toga (see footnote below).
-In practice, it is often difficult to determine what the figures are wearing in mosaics, reliefs, and sculptures (“Toga and Pallium: Status, Sexuality, Identity,” in Sex in Antiquity: Exploring Gender and Sexuality in the Ancient World, ed.
-M. Masterson, N. Sorkin Rabinowitz, and J. Robson (London and New, York 2015), 422–48).
-In any case, in the Huqoq mosaic, there are distinctive characteristics of the pallium, that is, the rectangular pattern with straight edges, and no distinctive elements of the toga, in other words, the sinus and umbo which create the familiar hyperbolic shape, rich in fabric folds (see Bieber, “Roman Man,” 415 and A. T. Croom, Roman Clothing and Fashion [Charleston, 2000], 50).
+As Olsen mentions elsewhere, although there is lively debate in the field of Late Antiquity regarding the social and symbolic meaning of wearing the pallium, as opposed to the Roman toga (see footnote below), in practice, it is often difficult to determine what the figures are wearing in mosaics, reliefs, and sculptures (K. Olsen, “Toga and Pallium: Status, Sexuality, Identity,” in Sex in Antiquity: Exploring Gender and Sexuality in the Ancient World, ed.
+M. Masterson, N. Sorkin Rabinowitz, and J. Robson [London and New, York 2015], 422–48).
+In any case, in the Huqoq mosaic, there are distinctive characteristics of the pallium, that is, the rectangular pattern with straight edges, and no distinctive elements of the toga, in other words, the sinus and umbo which create the familiar hyperbolic shape, rich in fabric folds, see Bieber, “Roman Man,” 415, and A. T. Croom, Roman Clothing and Fashion (Charleston, 2000), 50.

 In the literature of Antiquity, the appearance of the philosopher was established, and one of the most prominent characteristics of this look was the himation.
 This feature remained intact also during Late Antiquity.
 See examples from Aphrodisias in R. R. R. Smith, “Late Roman Philosopher Portraits from Aphrodisias,” JRS 80 (1990), 127–55, esp.
 149–50.
 On the cultural differences symbolized by the pallium as opposed to the toga see Olson, “Toga.”
 Nevertheless, there are those who distinguish between the Roman pallium and the Greek himation.
 See C. Baroin et E. Valette-Cagnac, “S’habiller et se déshabiller en Grèce et à Rome (III): Quand les Romains s’habillaient à la grecque ou les divers usages du pallium,” RH 643 (2007): 517–551.